buswedg/Udacity/Data Analyst Nanodegree/README.md

 </tr>
 <tr>
 <td colspan="4">
-<p>13k records of data logged by the MTA on their turnstiles in the New York subway system during the month of May 2011. <a href = "https://github.com/buswedg/Udacity/blob/master/Data%20Analyst%20Nanodegree/P2%20Analyzing%20the%20NYC%20Subway%20Dataset/data/turnstile_weather_v2.csv">[link]</a></p>
+<p>13k records of data logged by the MTA on their turnstiles in the New York subway system during the month of May 2011. <a href="https://github.com/buswedg/Udacity/blob/master/Data%20Analyst%20Nanodegree/P2%20Analyzing%20the%20NYC%20Subway%20Dataset/data/turnstile_weather_v2.csv" target="_blank">[link]</a></p>
 </td>
 </tr>
 </table>